Chapter 20: Plans

 Her slap set his poisoned cheek on fire again.

 He could not muster the strength to even raise his hands.
-He’d sunk down on his haunches and his frozen muscles locked him in place.
+He sank down on his haunches, and his frozen muscles locked him in place.
 Only his eyes and his mouth operated as they should.

 “I…” He took a slow breath to clear his head.
 Should he mention Blackhawk?
-There was no telling how Gaelib would react.
+There was no telling how Gaelib would react, knowing how much he cared for the boy.
 No, he’d hold that in reserve.
 “I was there.
 When we arrived, the knight was away, as expected.
-There was only his wife, his daughter, and his wife’s parents.”
+Only his wife, his daughter, and his wife’s parents were home.”

 “That’s a good boy.”

-“The knight’s son had already been apprenticed to some horse-trainer in Esthlanis.
-We couldn’t snatch him legally, or without creating an incident.”
+“The knight’s son had already gone to some horse trainer in Esthlanis.
+We couldn’t snatch him legally or without creating an incident.”

 “Go on.”

 “I demanded payment.
-They couldn’t, so I ordered the soldiers to seize the girl and her mother.
+They couldn’t pay, so I ordered the soldiers to seize the girl and her mother.
 But—”

 “Soldiers?”
 Caileagh demanded.
-“The official report lists only a sergeant whose been dead now for over a year.
+“The official report lists only a sergeant who’s gone missing.
 Who was the other?”

-“Someone I picked up and paid a few coins to.
+“Someone I picked up and paid a few coins.
 I’ve done so many of these I’d have to check—”

-“Perhaps later.
-It’s unimportant.”
-She nodded leaning even closer, so her face was only inches from his.
+“Perhaps later.”
+She leaned even closer, so her face was only inches from his.
 Her perfume wafted over him.

-“Otual’s wife sent her daughter into the cabin.
-The sergeant, the lazy bastard, let Otual’s wife fetch her.
+“Otual’s wife sent her daughter into the house.
+The sergeant, lazy bastard, let Otual’s wife fetch her.
 But they ran.
 He…”

 George awoke in his own room.
-He did not know how much time had passed and couldn’t remember what, if anything, he’d said after blaming the sergeant for the mother and daughter’s escape.
+He did not know how much time had passed and couldn’t remember what he’d said after blaming the sergeant for the mother and daughter’s escape.

 Trembling, he raised his hands to his cheeks.
-There were no boils or scars.
+He felt no burns or scars.
 Nor any pain.
-Looking into his reflecting glass, there were not even marks.
+He jumped up and found his reflecting glass.
+There were no marks.
+His shillelagh lay on the bed.

 What did she do to me?

-He’d allowed Caileagh to use his money to build the Order of the Black Robe.
+Caileagh used his money to build the Order of the Black Robe.
 It had grown from a handful of silly girls and a few scribes into a behemoth.
-But despite her past and present need for his wealth, she belittled his economic machinations as unimportant.
+But despite her ongoing need for his funding, she belittled his economic machinations as unimportant.

 Her fanciful visions make no sense.
 Yet she expects me to follow her wishes in matters of state.
 Her charms enthrall me, but…

 But those things were no longer enough.
-He was no longer a boy to be toyed with as a woman’s plaything.
+He was no longer a boy to be toyed with as her plaything.
 He was a man.
 He served the Warrior.

 No. The Warrior served him.

-No matter what Caileagh’s dreams, signs, and portents foretold, he was in control.
-Her refusal to understand that caused tension between them.
+No matter what Caileagh’s dreams, signs, and portents foretold, he was wholly in charge.
+Her refusal to understand that was the problem.

-Gaelib’s smile broadened as Steven entered, exactly on time.
-“Before dinner, and other pleasures, there’s a matter to dispose of.
-You must recapture Jonathan Otual.
-He’s escaped.
-Caileagh,” he sighed, “won’t be happy until she has him.”
+Gaelib’s smile broadened as Steven Blackhawk entered exactly on time.
+“Before our feast and other pleasures, there’s a matter to dispose of.
+Jonathan Otual has escaped.
+You must recapture him.” he sighed, “Caileagh won’t be happy until she has him.”

 “Yes, my lord.
 Is there intelligence on him?”